jackey-qiu/pydafy/README.md

 ![dafy](https://github.com/jackey-qiu/DaFy/blob/master/Doc/tutorial/imgs/dafy.png)

-In pydafy project, the constituent software components have been restructured/cleaned up/optimized to make it scarable and easier to understand.
+##In pydafy project, the constituent software components have been restructured/cleaned up/optimized to make it scarable and easier to understand.
-To install pydafy:
+##To install pydafy:
-Download the source code, and cd to pydafy root folder.
-Then use 'pip install .' command to install it to the env python package.
+1.Download the source code, and cd to pydafy root folder.
+2.Then use ´pip install .´ command to install it to the current env python site-packages.
-To launch it simplying use command: dafy --app CMD, where CMD can be one of the items in this list [ubmate, ctr, superrod, archiver, xrv, viewer]. eg. dafy --app superrod will launch superrod app.
+3.To launch it simplying use command: ´dafy --app CMD´, where CMD can be one of the items in this list [ubmate, ctr, superrod, archiver, xrv, viewer]. eg. dafy --app superrod will launch superrod app.